armory/documentation/_operator_reference/persistent-storage.md

 - `region`: An Oracle region (e.g., us-phoenix-1)
 - `userId`: Provide the OCID of the Oracle User you're authenticating as
 - `fingerprint`: Fingerprint of the public key
-- `sshPrivateKeyFilePath`: Path to the private key in PEM format
+- `sshPrivateKeyFilePath`: Path to the private key in PEM format.
+File needs to be present on the machine running Spinnaker.
+Supports encrypted file.
-- `privateKeyPassphrase`: Passphrase used for the private key, if it is encrypted
+- `privateKeyPassphrase`: Passphrase used for the private key, if it is encrypted.
+Supports encrypted value.
 - `tenancyId`: Provide the OCID of the Oracle Tenancy to use.

 ## S3